 These cascading impacts can crash the economy because of the wealth linked to blockchain technology.
 It is vital to protect this value by addressing the inherent problems of wallet and node communication and the core infrastructure, including strengthening the underlying algorithms that power the blockchain itself.

 Grover’s And Shor’s Algorithms

 Crypto mining is the process of creating individual blocks added to the blockchain by solving complex mathematical problems.
 Mining is used to verify cryptocurrency transactions and show proof of work.
 Adding this information to a block on the blockchain, a ledger for mining transactions enables the miners to be compensated in cryptocurrency.
-Leveraging the computational ability of quantum machines in combination with Grower’s algorithm, therefore, shifts and disrupts the mining process itself.
+Leveraging the computational ability of quantum machines in combination with Grower’s algorithm, therefore, shifts and disrupts the mining process.